KathHv/VisualizingAirQuality/README.md

 *	The panel below the arrow displays the user’s distance from the closest data point.
 Click on the panel to access Google maps for navigation.
 * The gauge on the right displays the PM10 value at the user’s location and the PM10 measurement from the official station at Geist.
 * The top left corner contains the link to the scrollytelling website and the button for choosing a different dataset.
+* On the location where we measured there are several guide areas.
+These are marked at their respective location with differently coloured toruses.
+Once you get close enough to the location of such a guide area a button will appear at the top right corner.
+Upon clicking this button an explanatory text about some feature at your location will pop up.

 #### It should be noted that the app displays historical data from the mobile sensor and LANUV.
 The date can be seen on the change dataset button on the top left.